minweny/1p3a_auto_sign/README.md

 ```
 3. Install chrome and chromedriver
 * If you are using raspberry pi 4, the default chromium browser is fine.
 We just need to download [armhf version of chromedriver](https://launchpad.net/ubuntu/xenial/armhf/chromium-chromedriver/78.0.3904.108-0ubuntu0.16.04.1).

-Double click the deb file.
+Double click the deb file.The chromedriver would be registered in environment variable.

 * If you are using x86 Linux, first download [chrome browser](https://www.google.com/chrome/), second find the related [x86 version of chromedriver](https://chromedriver.chromium.org/downloads).

 sudo dpkg -i packagename to have chromedriver installed into /usr/bin

 does produce error messages BUT chromedriver install succeeds!
 4. Download the project
 ```